By Sumaiyah Ali

 I am associated with a couple of online websites.
 So, it does not bother me if I cannot go out of my house for some days.
 I am used to staying at home, so my routine did not change.
 It is almost the same.
 However, the tragic situation of the world and Pakistan deeply saddens my heart.

 Being an introvert, I always enjoy alone or me-time the most.
-People would see me either writing on a new topic or watching the drama serials that I missed out, because of my busy schedule.
-For example, Alif on Geo television network.
+People would see me either writing on a new topic or watching the drama serials that I missed out, on because of my busy schedule.
+For example, Alif is on the Geo television network.
 Listening to music, watching a movie, and reading a good romance novel are some of my favorite hobbies these days.
 I have reached the last chapters of Nicholas Sparks’ Every Breath because I had ample time to pursue my hobbies.
 It has been an enjoyable read so far.
 I plan to write a review on it for my blog or an online website as soon as I finish reading it.

 I believe in taking care of my health, staying home, and wearing masks.
 I believe in washing hands, staying positive, and spreading it too.
-People should sun-bathe, exercise, sleep enough, and take vitamin supplements.
+People should sunbathe, exercise, sleep enough, and take vitamin supplements.
 In quarantine, I gorge on oranges, spinach, broccoli, lemon, fish, eggs, and cheese.
 They keep me healthy and fight the virus for me.

 My phone broke down 1 day.
 However, I cannot go out, so someone can repair it.
 I cannot visit my dentist.
 And I would be out of pens soon.
 Even in today’s era of technology, a pen and a rough register are a must for me to write.
 Probably, I belong to the stone-age but I like to reread.
 So, I can make sure of the quality of my articles before I type them out on the M.S. word document.